Bhubaneswar Odisha, India Travel Guide

 Printed and digital copies of flight, hotel, train, bus, and tour confirmations.

 A DSLR, Mirrorless camera, or high-quality Smartphone camera covers most photography needs.
 Pack extra batteries and memory cards.
 A Portable tripod helps with low-light temple photography (check restrictions).
-A Portable charger (power bank) is useful for long days of sightseeing.
+A Portable charger (power bank) is useful for lengthy days of sightseeing.
 For photography gear, check B&H Photo.

 Google Maps for directions.
 Ola and Uber for transparent taxi/auto-rickshaw booking.